Can you brief us on the Nuits Sonores Festival?

 Other than the festival, does Lyon offer interesting music today?

 Lyon has an extensive creative scene which is particularly diverse.
 It offers a rich choice of concert halls, from small concert rooms to large venues.
-These include Ground Zero, le Sonic, l'Epicerie Moderne, la salle du Marché Gare, le Ninkasi and the Transbordeur.
+These include Le Sucre, le Sonic, l'Epicerie Moderne, la salle du Marché Gare, le Ninkasi and the Transbordeur.
 Lyon is not only known for its fine cuisine or its football club but also for its music scene as well as its contemporary art and visual designs.
 Lyon is truly a city that moves to the music!